bf-software/import-helper/docs/importHelperDevelopersManual.md

 #### Node Module Caching

 Modules offered by the node_modules folder are pulled in by leveraging vscode's built in completion mechanism.
-When we need a list of node_module modules, we create a blank import statement at the top of the code like `import {} from '';`  Then position the cursor after the first quote in the empty module name and run `vscode.commands.executeCommand('vscode.executeCompletionItemProvider',...`  This will fill an array with all of the node_modules available to the code.
-This list should be cached since it doesn't change very often.
+When we need a list of node_module modules, IH creates a blank import statement at the top of the code like `import {} from '';`  Then positions the cursor after the first quote in the empty module name and runs `vscode.commands.executeCommand('vscode.executeCompletionItemProvider',...`  This will fill an array with all of the node_modules available to the code.
 The only way it changes is by adding or removing modules or dependencies from the project's `package.json`.
 So-- if `package.json` changes, these node modules will need to be reloaded.

 !!!
 However, there is a problem with caching node modules, and that is: the user may activate Import Helper very early in the vscode loading process.
 If that happens, vscode only returns a partial list of node_modules available.
 A subsequent run will return more.
 Until we can be sure that we are getting all modules, we can't cache them.
 Luckily, getting the list of node modules is quite fast anyway.